 That last point is one of the key advantages of the MacBook Air.
 The M2 is so efficient that this laptop doesn’t even need a fan, making it completely silent in operation.
 Because the M2 is able to perform so effectively without breaking a sweat, you likely won’t miss the fan (although it might struggle a bit on super-heavy workloads).

-We also love how thin and light the MacBook Air is.
+We also love how thin and light the MacBook Air is, even in the new 15-inch iteration.
 Combined with its incredible battery life, it’s ideally suited to working on the go.
 If you need to do your animation work away for the office, this is a great laptop to bring with you.
 See our MacBook Air (M2, 2022) review for more details.

 The Acer ConceptD 7 Ezel Pro is another powerful creative laptop that is a brilliant choice for animating on.
 It features high-end Nvidia RTX graphics, which makes it an excellent choice for people looking to animate complex 3D scenes.
 The Pantone-validated 4K IPS screen is also by far one of the best we've seen in a laptop, and when we reviewed it we found animations look fantastic.